vitutorial/VITutorial/README.md

 ## Usage

-One you have executed the above commands, open a notebook with `jupyter notebook`.
+Once you have executed the above commands, open a notebook with `jupyter notebook`.
 Then use your browser to navigate to the notebook.
 The notebook file is: `<path to repo>/VITutorial/code/vae_notebook.ipynb`.
 Make sure to have activated the `vi-tutorial-env` environment before starting the notebook.